All Episodes

 The problem is with the star witness.

-He made the payments, which by the way, he's a lawyer.
+He made the payments, which, by the way, he's a lawyer.

-Nothing illegal about an NDA, but lying about stuff like that.
+There's nothing illegal about an NDA, but lying about stuff like that.

 Yeah, that's a problem.